 The more basic form of writing an outline for a novel is to just answer a few general questions and write them all out on sheets of paper for you to follow.
-There is no end to the amount of outlines you can write for your novel, which can be embrace the entire novel as a whole, or break up into separate outlines each for characters, scenes, chapters, and for the plot line.
-This type of outline can be tedious and involves a lot of drafting but it is worth it in the end to have a solid outline to follow as you write your novel.
+There is no end to the amount of outlines you can write for your novel, which can be about the entire novel as a whole, or you can break it up into separate outlines each for characters, scenes, chapters, and for the plotline.
+This type of outline can be tedious and involves a lot of drafting, but it is worth it in the end to have a solid outline to follow as you write your novel.

 Now that you have a summary down, there are a few questions to get you started mapping out an outline.
 The first questions you want to answer when you begin this form of outline are as follows:

 - What central problem or conflict will they face in the novel?

 - What difficulties will they face when trying to achieve their goal?